 Lifeboat is a movie made during World War II, directed by Alfred Hitchcock.
 Not surprisingly, then, it is a propaganda piece that illustrates the danger of appeasement because Germans are just plain evil.

 The movie begins with a passenger ship being sunk by a German U-boat, which would ordinarily be evil enough, but just to rub it in, the captain of the U-boat gives orders to fire upon the lifeboats, after which the U-boat itself is sunk.
 One lifeboat manages to survive, and one by one it is populated by British and Americans of all walks of life.
-Finally, Willi (Walter Slezak) is pulled aboard.
+Finally, Willi (Walter Slezak), a German, is pulled aboard.
 Some, such as a Kovac (John Hodiak), who worked in the engine room and is appropriately macho, wants to throw the German overboard, while columnist Connie Porter (Tallulah Bankhead), radioman Stanley Garrett (Hume Cronyn), and industrialist Charles Rittenhouse (Henry Hull) (i.e., a woman and two weak men, appeasers all) argue successfully that they should let the German stay.

 Of particular interest is Gus Smith (William Bendix), who has been wounded in the leg.
 When we find out that he loves to dance, we know right then his leg is doomed.
 Sure enough, it becomes gangrenous.
 As it turns out, Willi was a surgeon before the war and says that he can amputate.
 We almost get the sense that he enjoys the idea of removing Gus’s leg, much like the sadistic doctor in King’s Row (1942), who unnecessarily amputates the legs of Ronald Reagan.
 Gus does not want to have his leg removed, because he is afraid that he will lose Rosie, the girl back home whom he loves.
 He fears that she might not want to marry him if he comes back without one of his legs, especially since she loves to dance as much as Gus does.
 To make matters worse, Gus has a rival, Al Magaroulian, whom Rosie used to date and who is also a good dancer, even though fallen arches have kept him out of the war.
 Gus is afraid Rosie will go back to Al if he has his leg removed.
 But eventually he relents, and Willi performs the surgery with no better anesthetic than brandy.